Xmonero/oxen-mq/README.md

-# OxenMQ - high-level zeromq-based message passing for network-based projects
+# QueneroMQ - high-level zeromq-based message passing for network-based projects

 This C++17 library contains an abstraction layer around ZeroMQ to provide a high-level interface to authentication, RPC, and message passing.
-It is used extensively within Oxen projects (hence the name) as the underlying communication mechanism of SN-to-SN communication ("quorumnet"), the RPC interface used by wallets and local daemon commands, communication channels between oxend and auxiliary services (storage server, lokinet), and also provides local multithreaded job scheduling within a process.
+It is used extensively within Oxen projects (hence the name) as the underlying communication mechanism of MN-to-MN communication ("quorumnet"), the RPC interface used by wallets and local daemon commands, communication channels between oxend and auxiliary services (storage server, lokinet), and also provides local multithreaded job scheduling within a process.

 Messages channels can be encrypted (using x25519) or not -- however opening an encrypted channel requires knowing the server pubkey.
-Within Oxen, all SN-to-SN traffic is encrypted, and other traffic can be encrypted as needed.
+Within Oxen, all MN-to-MN traffic is encrypted, and other traffic can be encrypted as needed.

 This library makes minimal use of mutexes, and none in the hot paths of the code, instead mostly